-My husband and I just returned from a fantastic visit to Oconee County, SC.
+(UPDATED MAY 2022) My husband and I had a fantastic visit to Oconee County, SC.
 This westernmost county consists of several small towns, each more adorable than the last, amazing waterfalls, three incredible lakes, and an arsenal of things to see and do.
-Here are 34 fun things to do in Oconee County, South Carolina, that might capture your interest.
+Here are 34 fun things to do in Oconee County, South Carolina, that might capture your interest, as they did our.

 1. Hike to Yellow Branch Falls